Flashfyre/Spectrite/README.md

 A wither made of Spectrite.
 It has a lot more health than a regular wither and its skulls are much more powerful, adding Spectrite Damage and, if invulnerable, lingering clouds of Spectrite Damage.
 If on normal difficulty or higher, it will occassionally use a special attack where it rises and spins, firing skulls diagonally downward in all directions.
 After enough damage on hard mode, it will do 3 fast spins instead of 1 slow one.
 Upon being defeated, he drops a Spectrite Star, a Spectrite Wither Skull, a Spectrite Wither Torso, and a Spectrite Wither Tail.

 ## Spectrite Skeleton Bosses
 On rare occassions, a Spectrite Skeleton or Spectrite Wither Skeleton, marked with a hue-rotating crown icon above its head, may spawn with full Spectrite Armour.
-Spectrite Skeletons will also be guaranteed a Perfect Spectrite Bow, while Spectrite Wither Skeletons will have a guaranteed Spectrite Legend Blade along with a Spectrite Healing Orb, which will boost its rate of healing.
+Spectrite Skeletons will also be guaranteed a Spectrite Bow, while Spectrite Wither Skeletons will have a guaranteed Spectrite Legend Blade along with a Spectrite Healing Orb, which will boost its rate of healing.
 Depending on the difficulty mode, the mob's armour and/or weapon may also be enchanted with Superchromaticity.
-These bosses can be very hard to kill due to their high rate of healing and high damage, so it is recommended to avoid them until you have a Perfect Spectrite Sword (at the very least) along with full Spectrite Armour.
+These bosses can be very hard to kill due to their high rate of healing and high damage, so it is recommended to avoid them until you have a Spectrite Sword (at the very least) along with full Spectrite Armour.

 ## Screenshots